 It is possible we could guess why the prospect would want to meet with us, but by asking the prospect this question and them answering in their own words, it can reveal some key valuable information.
 Be sure to use some finesse when asking sales questions.
-A good example of what to say, “I know the reason we’re very interested in meeting with you.
+A good example of what to say is, “I know the reason we’re very interested in meeting with you.
 Can you help us in understanding why you were interested in meeting with us?”

 2. What’s the impact of you doing nothing?

 What happens if the prospect does nothing is one of the open sales questions to ask.
-The biggest competitor we’re faced with is the option to do nothing and status quo.
+The biggest competitor we’re faced with is the option to do nothing and the status quo.
 As you’re attempting to qualify prospects, it is important to understand what things will look like if they do nothing.

-Very important information will be revealed if we ask the prospect what happens if they stay in their current state, do nothing and don’t purchase from us or anybody else.
+Very important information will be revealed if we ask the prospect what happens if they stay in their current state, do nothing, and don’t purchase from us or anybody else.
 When no major impact or downside exists from doing nothing, there’s a high chance the prospect isn’t completely qualified because there’s no true need to move forward.